 - You fully understand the product you’ve chosen

 When thinking about how to fund home improvements, it’s worth considering all of your options.
-Whether you have savings or pensions to cover the cost or are looking to remortgage or take out equity release, you should always seek advice.
-You can find one through Unbiased.
+Whether you have savings to cover the cost or are looking to remortgage or take out equity release, you should always seek advice.
+You can find an adviser through Unbiased.

 If you’d like to see how much equity you could release from the value of your home, try our equity release calculator.